 "Supermarkets understand one thing, and one thing only, and that's money...
 The Adjudicator now has the means and the purpose to do its job properly - and that's to be the guardian and friend of poorly treated suppliers."

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retail, Seafood, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retailers, Seafood, Snacks, World foods

 - Does Kraft Heinz want to swallow Unilever whole?

 - Focus: Nestle CEO plan to balance sales, earnings

 - Will Kellogg's DSD exit help it grow in US snacks?

 - Comment: Meal kits in US - don't believe the hype

 - Is Mondelez's margin target hurting sales?